eclairedelune/MediaRanker/README.md

       g.test_framework :minitest, spec: true
     end
     ```

+  -  You should now be able to run tests with `rails test`.
+Try it and verify.

 **You shall submit a pull request _with a meaningful pull request description_ once you are done with the baseline which shall be merged before moving onto implementing the requirements. _Do not push any additional code until your baseline PR has been merged_**